shreevatsa/site/_posts/2018-03-19-approximating-log-of-factorials.md

 I have no idea how to answer questions like this.
 I need to learn.
 Maybe it's time to finally read that “What every … about floating point” by Goldberg, and think in terms of “ulp”s and all that.

 For a function like this, if it comes up frequently, we'd probably want to implement a function that returns the closest floating-point number, and give it a name.
 (Then any further error would be smaller.)
 This I guess is one reason why math libraries implement things like `hypotl`.
-It [appears](https://math.stackexchange.com/a/2697902/205) that many libraries already do this in this case, by implementing a `lngamma` or similar function (see [Log Gamma function](http://mathworld.wolfram.com/LogGammaFunction.html) in Wolfram Mathematica).
+It [appears](https://math.stackexchange.com/a/2697902/205) that many libraries already do this in this case, by implementing a `lngamma` or similar function (see [Log Gamma function](http://mathworld.wolfram.com/LogGammaFunction.html) on MathWorld).

 ----